home / shop / gallery / about / FAQ / feedback /contact

 We even took it further, by submerging rings in water for 24 hours and longer.
 Still no problems... our wooden rings do not fall apart when exposed to or even soaked in water. ...even if the finish is completely worn off.

+With all that said, no ring is indestructible.
 After all, if one is clamped in a vice, or subjected to a sledgehammer, it could certainly be broken.